Course Charted’s Origin Story

 Home Is Where the Suitcase Is

 My earliest memories are of travel.
-Fleeing Kiev after the Chernobyl disaster to the south of Ukraine.
-Then leaving my homeland forever as my family moved to the United States.
-Travel, movement, change.
+From fleeing to southern Ukraine after the Chernobyl disaster to leaving my homeland forever as my family moved to the United States.
+These formative moments made me a traveler.

-I remember myself as a toddler sleeping on top of a suitcase as we took the long, uncertain journey to the US by way of Italy and Austria.
-I remember selling wooden cranes on the beach in Italy to tourists and locals to help my family earn money.
+I remember sleeping on top of a suitcase as we took the long, uncertain journey to the US.

 My parents, both highly educated in Ukraine, had to take low-paying, low-skilled jobs.
-They worked long hours at restaurants and my grandfather (who reluctantly left Ukraine with us) became my primary caretaker.
+They worked long hours at restaurants and my grandfather (who reluctantly left Ukraine with us) became my main caretaker.

-He had been a musician in Ukraine, and I could tell that he missed his friends and his sister (who decided to stay in familiar surroundings).
+He had been a musician in Ukraine, and I could tell that he missed his friends and his sister (who decided to stay back).
 To this day, I can’t imagine how hard it must have been for him to leave a place he knew so well for the solitude of a foreign country.

 I was no tamer in school.
 I loved to reenact gymnastics routines I had seen on tv on the playground.
 Mind you, I had never taken gymnastics class in my life!
 But that didn’t stop me from believing in my abilities on the uneven bars.

 I was taking a spin on the highest bar when my knees slipped off and I fell headfirst onto a pile of wood chips.

 This was the kid my aging grandfather was raising.

 But he rose to the occasion.
 He read Russian fairy tales to me about far away places, deadly dragons, and valiant knights.

 We didn’t have money to travel at the time, but I traveled through those books.